Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 September 7th 2024

 9:02 AM - Was way busier these past few days, and this week, than I thought I would be.
 I had to go for an interview 2 days ago, I got an internship ysterday, and I went out as well.
 But now I'm home for the next few days and I'm ready to do a bit of coding.
+9:07 AM - The "Clear List" button to work properly!!!!!!!!!
+So now when you click on the button with an item in the storage, the item will be cleared out.
+9:37 AM - I got the delete button to show "item deleted" when you hit the delete button.
+This was done through the addition of some functions and some more consts added at the top of the page.